srraghu77/NLP/README.md

 # NLP
 This project focuses on the solutioning for different use cases for NLP leveraging GPT3.
+This is a good starting point for NLP beginners.

 Neural network neuron is a mathematical function that takes different inputs with their corresponding weights, calculates an output value that passed through an activation function.
 Neurons in a neural network are anologous to neurons in the brain.